Streets and Squares

 at the corner of Sovietskaya Street

-The roofed market was built in the mid-1980s.
-Looking from the corner of Kuybyshev Street at the market.
+The domed building of the market.
+It was built in the mid-1980s.
+A view on the market from the corner of Kuybyshev Street.
+(2006)

 A view in September 2004